antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 ![](https://i.sstatic.net/uKnenm.png)

-**Remark:** The Raku chatbook visualizations via JavaScript and URLs are faster.
+**Remark:** The Raku chatbook visualizations via JavaScript and URLs are faster that using Base64 strings.

 Here is an LLM vision application (using image's URL):